Tensions are bubbling up at thirsty Arizona alfalfa farms as foreign firms exploit unregulated water

 In Arizona, rural resistance to limits on pumping remains strong and efforts to create rules have gone nowhere in the Legislature.
 The Arizona Farm Bureau has pushed back at narratives that portray foreign agribusiness firms like Al Dahra as groundwater pirates.

-“Arizona is blessed to have a very large and productive groundwater,” she added.
+“Arizona is blessed to have very large and productive groundwater” aquifers, she added.
 “But just like an oil field, if you pump it out at a significant rate, then you deplete the water and it’s gone.”

 Associated Press writer Jon Gambrell in Dubai contributed to this report.